Basic course information

 Exam Structure and Assessment

 The exam consists of 30 questions of “multiple choice” type.
 For each of the questions, 5 points are given for a correct answer, and -1 point is given for a wrong answer, and 0 points for not answering the question.
 For each question, there is only one correct answer.
-Technically, the exam system allows selecting more than one option but in that case 0 points are given.
+If the intended answer cannot be determined with certainty from the answer sheet, 0 points will be awarded for that question.

 The total number of points needed to obtain a specific grade or to pass the exam is determined after the exam and in collaboration with an external censor.
 See the grade history